sparkney/danceguide/index.md

 * TOC
 {:toc}

-<a name="what_is_dance"></a>
 # What is Dance?
 Pure Java web development.

 Dance is an open source, very simple, yet powerful, component based architecture for developing web applicatoins in pure Java.

-As HTML, CSS and JavaScript development becomes increasingly complex, the idea is to boost productivity by creating a consistent API, hide complexity, and at the same time bring all of Java's features to front-end programming.
+....As HTML, CSS and JavaScript development becomes increasingly complex, the idea is to boost productivity by creating a consistent API, hide complexity, and at the same time bring all of Java's features to front-end programming.

-<a name="features"></a>
 # Features
+TODO: Break up into subcategories.
 This is in comparison to classic HTML/CSS/JavaScript development.
 * Obviously, no cumbersome and time consuming HTML and CSS handcrafting.
 * No messy mix of markup and programming code.
+* Layout managers handle component layout.
 * Seamless integration between front-end and back-end.
 * Less room for human errors when HTML, CSS and JavaScript are automatically generated.
 * Component based development.